kroryan/Epub-a-Audiolibro-con_F5-TTS_Spanish/README.md

     * **Linux:** Open your preferred terminal application.

 2.  **Download, Load, and Run (Single Command):**
-    * The single command below will perform all the necessary steps: download the Docker image (~5.8 GB) from Hugging Face, load it directly into your Docker engine, and then start the application container.
+    * The single command below performs all the necessary steps sequentially: downloads the Docker image (~5.8 GB) from Hugging Face saving it temporarily, loads it into your Docker engine, starts the application container, and finally cleans up the downloaded file *after* you stop the container.
+    * This method is more robust against download interruptions than piping the download directly.
     * Copy the entire command, paste it into your terminal, and press Enter.
     * **Command:**
         ```bash
-        curl -L "https://huggingface.co/jdana/f5tts_offline_ebook_to_audiobook_Docker_image/resolve/main/f5tts_offline_ebook_to_audiobook_image.tar" | docker load && docker run --rm -it --gpus all -p 7860:7860 f5tts:latest
+        curl -L "[https://huggingface.co/jdana/f5tts_offline_ebook_to_audiobook_Docker_image/resolve/main/f5tts_offline_ebook_to_audiobook_image.tar](https://huggingface.co/jdana/f5tts_offline_ebook_to_audiobook_Docker_image/resolve/main/f5tts_offline_ebook_to_audiobook_image.tar)" -o f5tts_offline_ebook_to_audiobook_image.tar && docker load < f5tts_offline_ebook_to_audiobook_image.tar && docker run --rm -it --gpus all -p 7860:7860 f5tts:latest && del f5tts_offline_ebook_to_audiobook_image.tar
         ```
+        *(Note: On Linux/macOS, change the final `del` command to `rm`)*
     * **How it works:**
-        * `curl -L "URL"` downloads the file as a stream.
+        * `curl -L "URL" -o filename.tar`: Downloads the file completely and saves it locally. `-L` follows redirects, `-o` specifies the output filename.
-        * `| docker load` pipes (sends) that stream directly into Docker, which loads the image layers.
+        * `&&`: Ensures the next command runs *only if* the previous one was successful.
+        * `docker load < filename.tar`: Loads the image into Docker from the downloaded file.
-        * `&& docker run ...` runs the container using the `f5tts:offline` image *only if* the download and load steps were successful.
+        * `&&`: Ensures the `docker run` command starts *only if* the load was successful.
+        * `docker run ...`: Runs the container using the `f5tts:latest` image.
+The `--rm` flag ensures the container is removed when stopped. `-it` runs it interactively. `--gpus all` provides GPU access. `-p 7860:7860` maps the port.
+        * `&&`: Ensures the cleanup command runs *only if* `docker run` exits successfully (i.e., after you stop the container, typically with `Ctrl+C`).
+        * `del filename.tar` (or `rm filename.tar` on Linux/macOS): Deletes the downloaded `.tar` file to save space.
-    * **Be Patient:** This command downloads a large file (5.8 GB), which will take time based on your internet speed.
-The subsequent `docker load` process also takes time and might not show detailed progress in the terminal.
-Wait for the command to complete or for application logs to start appearing.
+    * **Be Patient:** This command still downloads a large file (5.8 GB), which will take time based on your internet speed.
+You will see download progress from `curl`.
+The subsequent `docker load` process also takes time.
+Wait for the command to complete the download and load steps before the application logs start appearing.

 ## Accessing the Application